 We enable organisations to measure and improve levels of psychological safety for improved wellbeing and performance

-Minerva Engagement is accredited to deliver Conductor, the only fully validated survey tool designed specifically to measure organisational psychological safety.
+Minerva Engagement is accredited to deliver Conductor, the only fully validated psychological safety assessment tool designed to measure organisational psychological safety.
 Founded on the latest learning and insights from neuroscience, the Conductor survey lifts the lid on team culture and behaviour and the correlation with organisational KPIs and performance.

 As the UK representative we are delighted to add this powerful tool to our leadership and psychological safety practice.
 Case studies across different geographies are evidencing the findings and research already undertaken by Edmondson, Google and Gallup.

 We would love share this with you.
 If you would like to know more you can view the short animated presentation below, download this short summary or contact firstname.lastname@example.org to discuss in more detail.

 - How Fearless Organizations Succeed, Amy Edmondson, 2018, strategy-business.com

 - Guide: Understand Team Effectiveness – Google Project Aristotle, Re:work